Proposed New Fields at ECC

 Access to the Field and Diamond

 The proposed field and baseball diamond will be used primarily by Maret students for athletic practices and games.
-Given that athletic field space is in short supply in the city, Maret would also like to make the space available to other DC-based youth athletic organizations that need greater access to quality fields.
+Given that athletic field space is in short supply in the city, Maret plans to make the space available to other DC-based youth athletic organizations that need greater access to quality fields.
 The ECC and neighbors will also enjoy access to the field and diamond.

 Review and Approval Processes